News Story

 An Insider’s Look at UMD’s Research on Eco-Friendly HVAC&R

 Attendees of the 16th IIR-Gustav Lorentzen Conference on Natural Refrigerants, August 11-14 in College Park, Md., are invited to visit the University of Maryland’s state-of-the-art engineering labs, where researchers are developing the next generation of eco-friendly heating, ventilation, air conditioning and refrigeration (HVAC&R) technologies to help slow climate change.
-Online registration for the conference closes July 26.
+Online registration for the conference and the lab tour closes August 2.
+Already registered for the conference?
+Update your registration to add the tour.

 Daikin Energy Innovation Laboratory.
 The Daikin Energy Innovation Laboratory is a 3,600 square foot state-of-the-art facility that features the latest equipment for energy engineering, including flame resistant climate chambers, heat transfer measurement technologies and facilities for experimental alternative cooling technologies.
 See where our researchers are developing elastocaloric cooling devices that offer a solid-state alternative to vapor-compression technology by using shape memory alloys as refrigerants.
-The lab is run by the university’s Center for Environmental Energy Engineering (CEEE) and is supported by generous contributions from Daikin, a global leader in HVAC&R technologies.
+The lab is run by the university’s Center for Environmental Energy Engineering (CEEE).

 George E. Dieter, Jr. Materials Instructional Lab.
 At the Dieter Lab, tour attendees will learn more about the University of Maryland’s research on elastocaloric cooling, a revolutionary technology that has been shown to offer efficient cooling, with zero direct global warming potential.
 At the Dieter lab, researchers test the materials and components of the elastocaloric prototype devices developed in the Daikin Energy Innovation Laboratory.
 In addition to sample preparation (for microscopy, calorimetry, etc.), our engineers conduct a range of mechanical tests such as tension, compression, bending, torsion, fatigue, hardness and impact, using specialized instrumentation.
 The work is a collaboration between CEEE and the Department of Materials Science and Engineering.